 Joan PARKER, the mentally unstable daughter of Dorrie and Herb Evans, and the wife of Dennis.
 Portrayed by Judith Fisher.

-Mrs PARROT, who makes accusations against Lucy Sutcliffe, suggesting that she stole money that was left in clothing in the laundrette.
-Portrayed by Shirley Summers.
+Mrs PARROTT, who makes accusations against Lucy Sutcliffe, suggesting that she stole money that was left in clothing in the laundrette.
+Portrayed by Shirley Sunners.